 The committee instructed Kyrgyzstan to report to the committee in May, 2016, on steps taken to implement the findings, including by properly investigating the death and taking measures to avoid a recurrence.
 In addition, the government was instructed to pay appropriate compensation to the Akmatov family, and to issue an official apology.

-A court in Bishkek orders the Finance Ministry to pay compensation of 200,000 Kyrgyz soms (about $2,800), in response to an application from Akmatov's family.
+Pervomaiski district court in Bishkek orders the Finance Ministry to pay compensation of 200,000 Kyrgyz soms (about $2,800) based on the Human Rights Committee’s decision.

 UN Human Rights Committee finds Kyrgyzstan responsible for Turdubek Akmatov's death in custody.

 Communication submitted to the UN Human Rights Committee.